-We currently offer 11 undergraduate degree programs (plus two concurrent degree programs), along with 14 master’s and two Ph.D. programs.
+We currently offer 11 undergraduate degree programs (plus two concurrent degree programs), along with 14 master’s and 6 Ph.D. programs.
 All master level programs are also available through asynchronous distance learning.
 Additionally, undergraduate students have the option to participate in cooperative education track.

 The mission of the College of Engineering and Computer Science is to be the leader in providing quality undergraduate and graduate programs in an environment integrated with engineering practice, research, and continuing professional education, in close partnership with the industrial community.

 The University of Michigan-Dearborn was founded in 1959 thanks to a generous gift of 200 acres and $6.5 million from Ford Motor Company.
 UM-Dearborn was established to train, educate, and prepare engineers and administrators to join the ranks of the thriving automotive industry in Metro Detroit.
 Because of this, the CECS has always placed a strong emphasis on co-op and experiential learning.